 If you’re teaching group classes on Zoom, have students mute their mics and speak loudly.
 For YouTube and other online platforms, invest in a microphone.
 Audio quality will make the difference in how professional your videos turn out.

 In the end, teaching yoga online versus teaching in person is a personal decision.
+I’ve done both, and I enjoy them (and find them challenging) for different reasons.

 With Zoom classes, you eliminate the travel time between classes.
 You can also teach students anywhere in the world, allowing you to maintain long-term student relationships no matter where you live.